rdodev/venice-api-chat/README.md

 # LonzoChat: Context-less LLM Chat with Venice API

 A web application that provides chat functionality with LLMs using the Llama 3.3 70B model.

+## Context-less

+This means that the LLM will not have context for every prompt/chat message in the window.
+Instead, each message is "standalone" and won't have influence on any other answers.

 ## Features